deoktr/goneypot/README.md

 # goneypot

-SSH honeypot written in Go.
+Low-interaction SSH honeypot written in Go.

+Attackers will be able to log in, and send commands, but nothing is ever executed, just logged.

 ## Usage